 RAISE [ LEVEL] USING option (Raise statement using option) = expression

-- RAISE: This is defined as exception statement which was used to raise the exception in PostgreSQL.
-We have basically pass two parameter with raise exception i.e. level and format.
-There are various parameter available to raise an error.
+- RAISE: This is defined as an exception statement that was used to raise the exception in PostgreSQL.
+We have basically pass two parameters with raise exception, i.e. level and format.
+There is various parameter available to raise an error.

-- LEVEL: Level in raise exception is defined as define the error severity.
-We can use level in raise exception i.e. log, notice, warning, info, debug and exception.
-Every level generates detailed information of error or warning message based on priority of levels.
-By default exception level is used with raise statement in PostgreSQL, log_min_messages and client_min_messages parameter will used to control the database server logging.
+- LEVEL: Level in raise exception is defined as defining the error severity.
+We can use level in raise exception, i.e. log, notice, warning, info, debug and exception.
+Every level generates detailed information about the error or warning message based on the priority of levels.
+By default, the exception level is used with raise statement in PostgreSQL, log_min_messages and client_min_messages parameter will be used to control the database server logging.

-- FORMAT: This is defined as error message which we want to display.
-If our message needs some variable value then we need to use % sign.
-This sign acts as placeholder which replace the variable value by given command.
+- FORMAT: This is defined as an error message which we want to display.
+If our message needs some variable value, then we need to use the % sign.
+This sign acts as a placeholder that replaces the variable value with a given command.

 - expression: We can use multiple expression with raise expression statement in it.
-Expression is optional parameter which was used with raise expression statement.
+The expression is an optional parameter that was used with the raise expression statement.